dortania/OpenCore-Install-Guide/post-install/nvram.md

 ```
 If nothing returns then your NVRAM is not working.
 If a line containing `myvar test` returns, your NVRAM is working.

-Note: `nvram -c` requires SIP to be off, alternative is to wipe NVRAM at the boot menu.
+Note: `nvram -c` requires SIP to be off, an alternative is to wipe NVRAM at the boot menu.
 Reminder you'll need `Misc -> Security -> AllowNvramReset -> YES`

 ## Enabling emulated NVRAM (with a nvram.plist)